key40121/blog/content/posts/effective-c++-chapter-2.md

 Refs :
 https://medium.com/@seanoughton/c-copy-constructor-45df7ab5b047

+***
 ## Item 6 : Explicitly disallow the use of compiler generated functions you do not want.

-In this chapter, the book explains

 From C++11, we can use a new form of function declaration which allows us to append the "=default" or "=delete" specifier to the end of a function declaration to declare that function as an explicitly defaulted function.

 The book tries to declare constructors that should not be calles as private so that anyone who calls it would get an error at link-time.
-However, since we can use "=delete" specifier from c++11, we don't need to follow the way the book does.
+However, since we can use "=delete" specifier from C++11, we don't need to follow the way the book does.
 The most obvious example would be singleton where you have to delete all copy and move construtors and copy and move assignments.

 ```C++